jamesbyrne113/lexigrow_final_year_project/README.md

 ```

 ## CEFR
-This file converts the cefr levels to CEFR minimum levels for each word outlined in the report.
+This file converts the cefr levels to CEFR minimum levels for each word outlined in the report, it outputs the results in a new file.

 [cefr file](data_preparation/cefr.py)